g2wang/bid-engine-using-dragonflydb-demo/README.md

     "amount": 1200
   }'
 ```

-#### Note: If the auction has ENDED, the HTTP status code will be 409.
+**Note**: If the auction has ENDED, the HTTP status code will be 409.
     status: "ENDED" means the auction’s endTimeEpochMs is already in the past at
     the time you place the bid.
 When the Lua script returns ENDED, the service does
     not publish a Kafka event, so Postgres never gets a bid row.